appsoluut/kata-game-of-life/NOTES.md

 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 🚧 WIP

-- Evolve a world with a live cell with two live neighbours into a world with a single live cell

 🅿️ PARKED